harmslab/latticeproteins/README.rst

 Lattice protein simulator
 =================================

-This is a lattice protein simulator written by `Jesse Bloom`_ and extended by `Zachary Sailer`_ in the `Harms lab`_.
+This is a fork of the lattice protein simulator written by `Jesse Bloom`_.

-This simulator has been used in the following publications; if you use this program please cite these publications:
+Please publish Jesse's papers if you use this software:

     * `Protein stability promotes evolvability`_

     * `Stability and the evolvability of function in a model protein`_

-This software is distributed under the `GNU Public License`_, meaning you are free to use this software for pretty much whatever you want provided that you retain the license.

-Unfortunately, I wrote this software package back in my PhD days before I was aware of the appropriate procedures for package-level documentation.
-So although the source code is well documented, there isn't any higher level documentation.

-The package is written in Python.

-`Version 0.1`_ should work with recent versions of Python 2 (such as 2.7 and probably 2.6).

-`Version 0.2`_ has been ported to Python 3 by `Zachary Sailer`_.
+This maintains the `GNU Public License`_ of the original package.

 The program uses a few C extensions, and so compilation requires the ``gcc`` compiler.
 To install the package from source::